In “How to Win Friends & Influence People,” Dale Carnegie says:

 Does that work in email marketing?

 Retention Science analyzed 260 million emails and 540 campaigns and found that personalization did increase email open rates.
-Subject lines with the readers’s name had 16,5% higher open rates than without (18,3% with personalisation compared to 15,7%).
+Subject lines with the readers’s name had 16.5% higher open rates than without (18.3% with personalization compared to 15.7%).

 Similarly, Experian found that personalized subject lines have 26% higher unique open rates than non-personalized emails (19.4% with personalization compared to 15.4% without).

-The lift from personalization, however, varies by industry.
-Personalized subject lines have provided the biggest boost in unique open rates for travel companies (unique open rates of 28.5 percent with personalization compared to 17.3 percent without).
+The bump from personalization, however, varies by industry.
+Personalized subject lines have provided the biggest boost in unique open rates for travel companies (unique open rates of 28.5% with personalization compared to 17.3% without).

-Marketing Sherpa found that personalised subject line effects both open rates and click-through rates.
-In the study personalised emails had 5.13% higher average open rate than the regular emails and 17.36% higher click-through rate.
+Marketing Sherpa found that a personalized subject line affects both open rates and click-through rates.
+In the study, personalized emails had a 5.13% higher average open rate than the regular emails and 17.36% higher click-through rate.

 Don’t want to look spammy?

-According to the results of Harry’s Interactive survey, 82% of online shoppers say they would buy more items from a brand if the emails they sent were more personalised.
+According to the results of Harry’s Interactive survey, 82% of online shoppers say they would buy more items from a brand if the emails they sent were more personalized.

-Experian’s study showed that 70% of marketers say that they do not personalise their emails.
+Experian’s study showed that 70% of marketers say that they do not personalize their emails.

-Press Personalization that is next to the subject line and select variable that you want to use:
+Press Personalization which is next to the subject line and select variable that you want to use: